tsmatz/reinforcement-learning-tutorials/Readme.md

 4. [Deep Reinforcement Learning in Minecraft](https://github.com/tsmatz/minerl-maze-sample)

 Through these contents in this repository, CartPole environemnt is used for running RL.<br>
-See below for this environemnt (about action space, observation space, and rewards).
+See below about specs (action space, observation space, and rewards) for this environment.

 <u>sample code</u>